-a) Other than the race order at the end of the lap two laps prior to that during which the signal to stop was given and the number of laps covered by each driver, the original race will be deemed null and void.

-b) The length of the re-started race will be three laps less than the original race distance less the number of classified laps completed by the leader before the signal to stop was given.

-c) The grid for the re-started race will be arranged in the race order at the end of the lap two laps prior to that during which the signal to stop was given.

-d) Only cars which took part in the original start will be eligible for the re-start and then only if they returned under their own power by an authorised route to either :

-- the pit lane or ;

-- to a position behind the last grid position as directed by the marshals.

-e) No spare car will be eligible.

-f) Cars may be worked on in the pits or on the grid.
-If work is carried out on the grid, this must be done in the car's correct grid position and must in no way impede the re-start.

-g) Refuelling is only permitted in the pits.
-If a car is refuelled it must take the re-start from the back of the grid and, if more than one car is involved, their positions will be determined by their race order at the end of the lap two laps prior to that during which the signal to stop was given.
-In this case their original grid positions will be left vacant.

-158) In both Case A and Case B :
+- a) Other than the race order at the end of the penultimate lap before the lap during which the signal to stop was given, the number of classified laps completed by each driver and the time taken by the leader to complete his classified laps, the original race will be deemed null and void. - b) The length of the re-started race will be three laps less than the original race distance less the number of classified laps completed by the leader before the signal to stop was given. - c) The grid for the re-started race will be arranged in the race order at the end of the penultimate lap before the lap during which the signal to stop was given. - d) Only cars which took part in the original start will be eligible for the re-start and then only if they returned under their own power by an authorised route to either: - the pit lane or; - to a position behind the last grid position as directed by the marshals. - e) No spare car will be eligible. - f) Cars may be worked on in the pit lane, the team's designated garage area or on the grid.
+If work is carried out on the grid, this must be done in the car's correct grid position and must in no way impede the re-start. - Refuelling is only permitted in the team's designated garage area.
+If a car is refuelled it must take the re-start from the back of the grid and, if more than one car is involved, their positions will be determined by their race order at the end of the penultimate lap before the lap during which the signal to stop was given.
+In this case their original grid positions will be left vacant. - 164) In both Case A and Case B:

-a) 10 minutes after the stop signal, the pit exit will close.

-b) 15 minutes after the stop signal, the five minute signal will be shown, the grid will close and the normal start procedure will recommence.

-c) Any car which is unable to take up its position on the grid before the five minute signal will be directed to the pits.
-It may then start from the pits as specified in Article 135.

-The Organiser must have sufficient personnel and equipment available to enable the foregoing timetable to be adhered to even in the most difficult circumstances.
+- a) 10 minutes after the stop signal, the end of the pit lane will be closed. - b) 15 minutes after the stop signal, the five minute signal will be shown, the grid will close and the normal start procedure will recommence. - c) Any car which is unable to take up its position on the grid before the five minute signal will be directed to the pit lane.
+It may then start from the pit lane as specified in Article 143. - The Organiser must have sufficient personnel and equipment available to enable the foregoing timetable to be adhered to even in the most difficult circumstances.